 given by the right hand side of \eqref{E11}.
 We will restrict our attention to the Heath--Jarrow--Merton factor model with rolling bonds as the basic instrument.
 Recall that, in the HJM factor model, the short rate can be factorized in the form $\widehat r(t)=\varphi(t,Y(t))$, where $Y$ is a diffusion on $\mathbb{R}^n$.
 This enables us to solve the problem by means of the general HJB theory.
 In addition to the general theory we provide calculations for the Vasicek, Cox--Ingersoll--Ross and G2++ models.
 The last mentioned model has never been considered in the context of the optimal portfolio selection problem.
 In our main result we show that the corresponding HJB equation has a solution, this solution admits a Feynman--Kac representation, and that we can check the hypotheses of the general verification theorem.
 Finally we provide formulae for the optimal consumption rate $\widehat C$ and investment strategy $\widehat \psi$.

-Now let us briefly recall the state of the literature and mark few differences between our approach and the literature findings.
-There are many papers which have solved the the consumption-investment problem under the framework of the short rate dynamics and without taking care of other HJM models (see Wachter \cite{Wachter}, Guasoni and Wang \cite{Guasoni}, \cite{Wang}, Korn and Kraft \cite{Korn}, Chang and Chang \cite{Chang}, Detemple and Rindisbacher \cite{Detemple}, Deelstra et al. \cite{Deelstra}, Hata et al \cite{Hata}, Synowiec \cite{Synowiec}, Trybu{\l}a \cite{Trybula}).
+Now let us briefly recall the state of the literature and mark a few differences between our approach and the literature findings.
+There are many papers which have solved the consumption-investment problem under the framework of the short rate dynamics and without taking care of other HJM models (see Wachter \cite{Wachter}, Guasoni and Wang \cite{Guasoni}, \cite{Wang}, Korn and Kraft \cite{Korn}, Chang and Chang \cite{Chang}, Detemple and Rindisbacher \cite{Detemple}, Deelstra et al. \cite{Deelstra}, Hata et al. \cite{Hata}, Synowiec \cite{Synowiec}, Trybu{\l}a \cite{Trybula}).
 Moreover, many of them are focused more on particular interest rate models such as the Vasicek model or the Cox--Ingersoll--Ross model.
-We consider general factor model with rather weak assumptions on coefficients regularity that includes many other short term interest rate models.
+We consider the general factor model with rather weak assumptions on coefficients regularity that includes many other short term interest rate models.
 We consider finite and infinite time horizon problems.
-It should be noticed that the work of Guasoni and Wang \cite{Wang} have provided the solution for the infinite horizon incomplete market model and on domains for the stochastic factor being a subset of $\mathbb{R}^{n}$.
-At the same time Hata et al \cite{Hata} have considered the finite horizon problem with general factor model with factor dynamics operating on entire $\mathbb{R}^{n}$.
+It should be noticed that the work of Guasoni and Wang \cite{Wang} has provided the solution for the infinite horizon incomplete market model and on domains for the stochastic factor being a subset of $\mathbb{R}^{n}$.
+At the same time Hata et al. \cite{Hata} have considered the finite horizon problem with general factor model with factor dynamics operating on entire $\mathbb{R}^{n}$.
 Note that both papers use different arguments than we do and do not take into account delicate nature of the bond market.

-Ringer and Tehranchi \cite{Ringer} and Palczewski \cite{Palczewski} have considered the problem of maximizing the utility of a terminal wealth under large generality but without assuming any consumption stream and without introducing the concept of the rolling bond.
+Ringer and Tehranchi \cite{Ringer} and Palczewski \cite{Palczewski} have considered the problem of maximizing the utility of the terminal wealth in a large generality but without assuming any consumption stream and without introducing the concept of the rolling bond.